Decoration, Maintenance & Repairs

 Fire and carbon monoxide safety

-Damp and mould represent complex responsibilities.
-Landlords must address structural damp caused by defects in the property, penetrating damp from roof leaks or failed damp proofing, rising damp affecting walls and floors, and inadequate ventilation contributing to condensation.
+Damp and mould are among the more complex responsibilities.
+Landlords must address structural damp caused by defects in the property, penetrating damp from roof leaks or failed damp proofing, rising damp affecting walls and floors, and inadequate ventilation that contributes to condensation.
+Condensation damp caused purely by tenant behaviour, such as never opening windows, blocking vents, or drying clothes on radiators without ventilation, may be the tenant's responsibility, but proving the cause requires evidence, and many landlords find that improving ventilation is more practical than trying to attribute blame.

 Tenant repair responsibilities

-Whilst landlords carry the major structural obligations, tenants have meaningful responsibilities for day-to-day property care and minor maintenance.
+While landlords carry the major structural obligations, tenants have meaningful responsibilities for day-to-day care and minor maintenance.

 Day-to-day maintenance